kekehurry/Human-Choice-Model/README.md

 ### Install Ollama

 This model use Ollama to run the local llms, you can download the latest ollama here: https://ollama.com/.
 Moreover, `nomic-embed-text` and `llama3.1` are used in this model.
-You run the following command to download these models once you installed ollama client.
+You can run the following command to download these models once you installed ollama client.

 ```
 ollama pull nomic-embed-text